miiimchelle/miiimchelle/README.md

 ## Side notes (human stuff)

-- ADHD brain → pattern-spotting, systems thinking, deep focus when it clicks
+- ADHD brain 👉pattern-spotting, systems thinking, deep focus when it clicks
 - I like things that are calm, precise, and quietly opinionated
 - I enjoy making complexity feel obvious in hindsight